-- The GSC Conduct Team assesses the conduct issue, identifies and interviews people relevant to the conduct issue, and then determines the need for further response.
-If there is no need for further response this finding will be shared with the reporting party.
+- The GSC Conduct Team Investigator will assess the conduct issue, identify and interview people relevant to the conduct issue, and determine the need for further response.
+If further response is not warranted, this finding will be shared with the reporting party and the respondent.
 Typically the finding of no further response simply means that the issue can be resolved informally by the parties involved.
 Often the GSC Conduct team will assist by advising toward successful informal resolution.

 - If further response is needed, the GSC Conduct Team will:

-- Inform parties of findings and impose sanctions, if any.
+- Inform parties of findings and, if deemed appropriate through this process, impose sanctions.

 - All reported conduct issues that require an institutional response will become conduct cases and a case file will be maintained containing documentation relevant to the issue.
-All conduct case documentation will be treated confidentially within the parameters required by law.
+All conduct case documentation will be treated as part of the student’s student record with the appropriate protections required by law.

 One or more of the following actions or sanctions may be applied through the conduct investigation or resolution process:

-- No Contact Order: A “no contact” order can be applied to an individual barring them from further contact with a specified person, group, or location.
+- No Contact Order: A “no contact” order can be applied to bar a student from further contact with a specified person, group, or location.
 For the latter, if necessary, a no trespass order may be filed with the police.

 - Restitution: The College may require restitution for damage, destruction, or theft of College or other property.
 These charges may not be in excess of the damage or loss incurred and may be imposed together with other sanctions.

-- Probationary Suspension: A student may be suspended from the College for a specified period of time, not to exceed one year.
+- Suspension: A student may be suspended from the College for a specified period of time, not to exceed one year.
 The student while suspended shall not participate in any College sponsored activity and will be barred from College premises.
-Revocation of suspension requires a meeting with the Director of Student Affairs.
+Revocation of suspension requires a meeting with the Director of Student Affairs to agree on the terms of reinstatement.
 Students suspended from the College are not entitled to refunds for tuition or fees associated with their interrupted enrollment.

 - Dismissal and Expulsion from the College: Permanent separation of the student from the College.
-A permanent transcript notation is mandatory.
-As the most severe action of the institution, dismissal and expulsion must be recommended to, confirmed by, and officially imposed under the authority of the Vice President of Student and Administrative Services.
 Students expelled from the College are not entitled to refunds for tuition or fees associated with their interrupted enrollment.

-Students subject to discipline shall have the opportunity to appeal any decision involving disciplinary action.
-Appeals must be submitted in writing to the Vice President of Student and Administrative Services within 10 business days after receipt of the disciplinary action.
+Students subject to discipline may appeal the decision imposing the disciplinary action.
+Appeals must be submitted in writing to the Vice President of Finance and Administration within 10 business days after the student receives written notification of the disciplinary decision.
 The appeal must specify the grounds on which it is being made.
 Allowable grounds for appeals are limited to the following:

-The student will receive a copy of the appeal decision within 10 business days of the appeal.
-The appeal decision may require that the previously imposed sanctions be:
+The student will receive a copy of the appeal decision within 10 business days of the Vice President of Finance and Administration’s receipt of the appeal.
+Among other possible outcomes, the appeal decision may require that the previously imposed sanctions be:

 - Modified or amended.

 Upon notification, administrative offices throughout the College will take all requisite actions to record and implement the final decision of the College.
-Appeal decisions made by the Vice President of Student and Administrative Services are final.
+Appeal decisions made by the Vice President of Finance and Administration are final.